jerryharrison/deckbrew-website/api/index.md

 ```
 #### Card Filtering

 Cards can be filtering using query string parameters.
-Multiple parameters of
+Parameters with the
-the same name are evaluated as OR statements.
+**same name** are evaluated as OR statements.
 For example, the query below will
 find all red or blue rare cards in Unhinged.

 > GET /mtg/cards?set=UNH&color=red&color=blue&rarity=rare